ppy/osu-wiki/news/2020-12-21-project-loved-december-2020.md

 The \[Cup\], \[Deluge\] and \[AUTO CAN'T FC THIS EASY DIFF\] difficulties are *not* being nominated for Loved.\
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

-Jackhammer Madness by ExGon - a rather short but insanely hard map that was thought to be near impossible to FC.
-At least until recently, when ExGon himself managed to achieve an SS on it.
+*Jackhammer Madness* by ExGon: a rather short but insanely hard map that was thought to be near impossible to FC, at least until recently, when ExGon himself managed to achieve an SS on it.
 If you want to have a chance on this map, you definitely need a lot of speed and stamina.
 The long 200 BPM wiggles and the fast tapping you need to catch some of the patterns make sure to drain all of your energy.
-The fact that the map is HP10 and thus leaves only very little room for error makes it even more unforgiving to play - unless you are a god like ExGon.
+The fact that the map is HP10 and thus leaves only very little room for error makes it even more unforgiving to play, unless you are a god like ExGon.
 Is he going to be the only one to have ever conquered this map, or will we see some more insane plays soon?
 If you dare, give this map a try.

 [![](/wiki/shared/news/2020-12-21-project-loved-december-2020/catch/4-akasha.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})